Operation Cast Thy Bread: In Palestine

 Benny Morris reported that Israeli soldiers transported typhoid germs in bottles to the southern front.
 British, Arab, and Red Cross documents reveal that Zionist forces introduced poison into wells in Acre and Eilabun in Galilee, leading to severe illness among dozens of local residents.
 Acre, which was allocated to a future Arab state by the United Nations Partition Plan for Palestine, heavily relied on its aqueduct for water.
-The contamination of these wells triggered a typhoid epidemic and "a state of extreme distress" among the inhabitants, as noted by the mayor of Acre on 3 May.
+The contamination of these wells triggered a typhoid epidemic and "state of extreme distress" among the inhabitants, as noted by the mayor of Acre on 3 May.
 The Carmeli Brigade of the Haganah allegedly used a biological weapon in the battle of Acre in May 1948.
-In the following month, an Israeli intelligence report concluded that deliberately inducing the epidemic had played a significant role in the rapid fall of Acre to Haganah forces.
+In June, an Israeli intelligence report concluded that deliberately inducing the epidemic had played a significant role in Acre's rapid fall to Haganah forces.

-The Haganah had also poisoned the depopulated Palestinian Arab village of Bayt Mahsir and water sources in Palestinian neighborhoods in Jerusalem.
+The Haganah also poisoned the depopulated Palestinian Arab village of Bayt Mahsir and water sources in Palestinian neighborhoods in Jerusalem.

-The operation was carried out by ordinary IDF soldiers and later the Mista'arvim, an undercover unit specialized in sabotage operations within enemy territory, disguising themselves as Palestinians.
+The operation was carried out by ordinary IDF soldiers and later the Mista'arvim, an undercover unit specializing in sabotage operations within enemy territory, disguising themselves as Palestinians.

 Against neighboring Arab states

-In May 1948, during Operation Shalach, four Israeli Special Forces soldiers, disguised as Arabs, attempted to poison the local water supply in Gaza to impede the advance of the Egyptian army.
+In May 1948, during Operation Shalach, four Israeli Special Forces soldiers disguised as Arabs attempted to poison the local water supply in Gaza to impede the Egyptian army's advance.
 They infiltrated the city with tubes containing typhoid germs.
-The Israeli soldiers were captured by Egyptian soldiers near water wells on 23 May and subsequently executed by an Egyptian military court on 22 August 1948.
+The Israeli soldiers were captured by Egyptian soldiers near water wells on 23 May and executed by an Egyptian military court on 22 August 1948.
 Egypt complained about the incident to the United Kingdom, but the Foreign Office decided it was best to stay uninvolved.
 However, one British official remarked that the situation was so "obnoxious" that Britain might consider expressing its "disgust" to the Israelis if the opportunity arose.

 Reactions

 Palestinian Arabs

 On 22 July 1948, the Arab Higher Committee presented a formal complaint to the United Nations of the various war crimes committed by "Palestinian Jews", including engaging in "bacteriological warfare".
 The committee accused the Zionists of having constructed laboratories in Palestine for biological warfare purposes and of having "planned and prepared for the use of bacteriological warfare" over a protracted period of time.
-The committee also suggested that there was "some" inconclusive evidence linking the cholera outbreaks in Egypt and Syria in late 1947 and early 1948, respectively, to actions taken by Zionist forces.
+The committee also suggested that there was some inconclusive evidence linking the cholera outbreaks in Egypt and Syria in late 1947 and early 1948, respectively, to actions taken by Zionist forces.

 Israel

 Israel vehemently denied the accusations of well poisoning and biological warfare against Palestinian Arabs, denouncing the Egyptian allegations as "wicked libel".
-Israel stated that the four Israeli soldiers captured by Egyptian troops in Gaza were there to observe military activities and evaluate the morale of the Arab population.
+Israel said the four Israeli soldiers captured by Egyptian troops in Gaza were there to observe military activities and evaluate the Arab population's morale.
 Abba Eban denied the well poisoning operation and attempted to block further investigations by accusing the Arab states of engaging in "antisemitic incitement".